abnermtj/CS2113T-Gp-3-Team-Project/UserGuide.md

 >Format: `<contents>CONTENTS</contents>`

-> :bulb:  You can append the contents on a separate line.
+> :bulb:  You can append `CONTENTS` on a separate line.

 <a id="data-file-organization"></a>
 ## 5.2.
 Data organization<font size="5"> [:arrow_up_small:](#table-of-contents)</font>